-At December 31, 2016, we have a number of stock-based employee compensation plans.
+At December 31, 2017, we have a number of stock-based employee compensation plans.
 Pursuant to the FASB's guidance, we expense the grant-date fair value of stock options and other equity-based compensation pursuant to the straight-line method over the stated vesting period of the award using the Black-Scholes option-pricing model.

-Pre-tax compensation costs of \$45.8 million during 2016, \$38.0 million during 2015 and \$29.2 million during 2014 were recognized related to outstanding stock options.
-In addition, pre-tax compensation costs of \$2.3 million during 2016, \$2.0 million during 2015 and \$1.9 million during 2014 were recognized related to amortization of restricted stock and discounts provided in connection with shares purchased pursuant to our 2005 Employee Stock Purchase Plan.
-As of December 31, 2016, there was approximately \$82.1 million of unrecognized compensation cost related to unvested stock options and restricted stock which is expected to be recognized over the remaining average vesting period of 2.7 years.
+Pre-tax compensation costs of \$54.3 million during 2017, \$45.8 million during 2016 and \$38.0 million during 2015 were recognized related to outstanding stock options.
+In addition, pre-tax compensation costs of \$2.5 million during 2017, \$2.3 million during 2016 and \$2.0 million during 2015 were recognized related to amortization of restricted stock and discounts provided in connection with shares purchased pursuant to our 2005 Employee Stock Purchase Plan.
+As of December 31, 2017, there was approximately \$98.2 million of unrecognized compensation cost related to unvested stock options and restricted stock which is expected to be recognized over the remaining average vesting period of 2.6 years.

 The expense associated with stock-based compensation arrangements is a non-cash charge.
-In the Consolidated Statements of Cash Flows, stock-based compensation expense is an adjustment to reconcile net income to cash provided by operating activities and aggregated to \$48.1 million in 2016, \$40.0 million in 2015 and \$31.1 million in 2014.
-In accordance with ASC 718, excess income tax benefits related to stock-based compensation are classified as cash inflows from financing activities on the Consolidated Statement of Cash Flows.
-During 2016, 2015 and 2014 we generated \$45.2 million, \$47.4 million and \$33.9 million, respectively, of excess income tax benefits related to stock based compensation activities in our Consolidated Statements of Cash Flows, as included herein.
+In the Consolidated Statements of Cash Flows, stock-based compensation expense is an adjustment to reconcile net income to cash provided by operating activities and aggregated to \$56.7 million in 2017, \$48.1 million in 2016 and \$40.0 million in 2015.